peteshand/away3d-core-randori/README.md

 Breif Setup Instructions

-Donwload this repo.
+1, Donwload this repo.

-Download and install Intellij (http://www.jetbrains.com/idea/download/) Open Intellij and create a new project with the files from this repo.
+2, Download and install Intellij (http://www.jetbrains.com/idea/download/).

+3, Open Intellij and create a new project with the files from this repo.

-In Intellij, go to the file menu and then 'settings' Go to the plugins section
+4, In Intellij, go to the file menu and then 'settings'.

+5, Go to the plugins section.

-In the search box, enter 'randori'
+6, In the search box, enter 'randori'.

-Install the "randori compiler" plugin.
+7, Install the "randori compiler" plugin.

-You should be good to go.
+8, You should be good to go.